Birthday boy LeMahieu scores in 10th, Yanks beat Reds 7-6

 Reds: CF Nick Senzel was a late scratch with back tightness and was caught stealing as a pinch runner in the eighth.

-Yankees: OF Aaron Hicks said he is feeling better after bruising his right shin fouling a pitch off his leg in the third inning Tuesday.
-Hicks underwent an MRI and CT scan that were both negative and hopes to return by this weekend’s series with Boston. … RHP Domingo Germán (right shoulder impingement, injured list since spring training) threw a bullpen session Wednesday and is tentatively to make another rehab start for Triple-A Scranton/Wilkes Barre, though it could change depends on New York’s pitching needs by Friday.
+Yankees: OF Aaron Hicks said he was feeling better after bruising his right shin when he fouled a pitch off his leg in the third inning Tuesday.
+Hicks underwent an MRI and CT scan that were both negative and hopes to return by this weekend’s series with Boston. … RHP Domingo Germán (right shoulder impingement, injured list since spring training) threw a bullpen and is tentatively scheduled to make another rehab start for Triple-A Scranton/Wilkes-Barre, though that could change depending on New York’s pitching needs by Friday. … Sears was optioned to Triple-A after the game.

 UP NEXT

-RHP Luis Castillo (3-4, 2.92 ERA) makes his second career start in Yankee Stadium for Cincinnati.
-In the first inning of his previous start in New York, Castillo got Todd Frazier to hit into a triple play on July 26, 2007.
+All-Star RHP Luis Castillo (3-4, 2.92 ERA) makes his second career start at Yankee Stadium for Cincinnati.
+In the second inning of his previous one, Castillo got Todd Frazier to hit into a triple play on July 25, 2017.
 All-Star LHP Nestor Cortes (7-3, 2.74) starts for the Yankees.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports